itamarwe/itamarwe.github.io/_posts/2018-02-28-return-early-pattern.md

   return <result>
 ```

-The "return early" pattern will suggest the code will be:
+The "return early" pattern suggests restructuring the code like this:

 ```
 def function foo():
   if <condition a>:
     <code_block_a>
   return <result>

   <code_block_b>
   return <result>
 ```

-That's all there is to it.
-Maybe it doesn't look like much, but let's
-see how it can break down long and unreadable nested if/else statements.
+While this change may appear minor, it can significantly simplify complex, nested if/else statements.

 ## Simplifying nested if/else statements

-For example:
+For instance, consider the following nested structure:

 ```
 def function foo():